Kulionis/academic-page/content/publication/global-outsourcing-of-carbon-emissions-1995–2009-a-reassessment/index.md

   - Viktoras Kulionis
   - Tobias Nielsen
 doi: 10.1016/j.envsci.2018.10.010
-publication: Environmental Science & Policy
+publication: In *Environmental Science & Policy*
 abstract: "Increasing global production fragmentation allows for outsourcing of emissions, which may undermine national climate policies.
 Researchers focusing on the gap between consumption-based and production-based emissions have